Joshmensah21/IT-Support-Lab-Portfolio/README.md

 ### 4. Shared Directory & Permission Hardening

-Created a secure departmental directory and applied strict role-based access control.
+Created a departmental directory and applied strict permissions so only authorized team members can access it.

 Commands Executed:
 * `sudo mkdir /opt/IT_Secure_Docs` — Creates the shared directory under /opt for departmental files.